MyPureCloud/developer-center-blog/source/2021-09-03-transferring-calls-to-external-using-byoc/index.md

 ### Custom SIP Header (static value)

 It is possible to send a custom SIP header (with a static value) in the SIP INVITE from Genesys Cloud to your external device.
-You could configure a token, assigned to your Genesys Cloud customer, as an additional control and verification mechanism (ex: CUSTOM-DEVICE-TOKEN as header name, and 1234567 as value).
+You could configure a token, assigned to your Genesys Cloud customer, as an additional control and verification mechanism (e.g. CUSTOM-DEVICE-TOKEN as header name, and 1234567 as value).

 In the trunk configuration, under ***Protocol***, in ***Outbound***, you can define the custom SIP header and the value (static) that will be added to the SIP INVITE, as described in the previous sections.